thunderbird89/esf/stories/story-david-v-goliath.md

 Colonel Maksym Petrenko, commander of the 114th Tactical Aviation Brigade, stood in what appeared to be a derelict hangar, watching Federation technicians conduct final pre-flight checks on aircraft that shouldn't have existed.
 The five Aurora attack drones rested on the hangar floor like sleeping predators - sleek, angular forms that seemed to absorb light rather than reflect it.

 Each drone was roughly the size of a small fighter aircraft, but their proportions were all wrong for anything designed by terrestrial engineering.
-The flying wing configuration was familiar enough, but the materials seemed to shift between metallic and ceramic depending on the viewing angle, and there were no visible engine intakes or exhaust nozzles.
+The flying wing configuration was familiar enough, but the materials seemed to shift between metallic and ceramic depending on the viewing angle, and there were no visible engine intakes, just four gaping round outlets at the rear of the plane.

 Lieutenant Torres approached, his Federation uniform crisp despite the late hour.